PHYS 3006 Classical Physics

 Coordinator Timothy Stait-Gardner Opens in new window

-Description This unit covers the key components of classical physics to the advanced level expected of a physics major.
+Description This subject covers the key components of classical physics to the advanced level expected of a physics major.
 Newtonian mechanics will focus on realistic problems, in three dimensions and in the presence of friction and drag.
 Electromagnetism introduces Maxwell's equations, and applies them in the presence of matter.
 Thermodynamics is presented rigorously, focusing on the most general forms of the first and second laws.
 We will also introduce the basic elements of statistical physics.
 Fluids and waves will introduce the basic equations of fluids, and in particular the full (PDE) wave equation and its solution.

 Discipline Physics And Astronomy